 Instead, here are two sleeker alternatives to hide your admin area:

 The free plugin WPS Hide Login does exactly one thing: It changes the two URLs /wp-admin and /wp-login.php to addresses you specify.
 This adds a hurdle for hackers and makes your website a bit more secure.
 With over a million active installations and an average rating of 4.9 stars (with over 2,000 reviews!), plugin has proven itself in practice.

 This free plugin hides the fact that your website runs on WordPress.
 Whether or not this makes sense in principle remains to be seen (with a tool like BuiltWith, this can be quickly brought to light), but at the same time changes the URLs /wp-admin and /wp-login.php to any other URL.
 Over 80,000 webmasters currently use plugin , the average rating is 4.3 stars.

 Don't be afraid of bad code: Secure with the .htaccess

-If you want to hide the fact that your website is a WordPress installation, you can do that via some of the plugins I just listed.
-Or, you can directly tamper with the .htaccess file.
+If you want to hide the fact that your website is a WordPress installation, you can do that via plugins like WPS Hide Login.
+Or you can directly tamper with the .htaccess file.
 It is one of the most important files for WordPress installations running on Apache servers.
 The .htaccess defines for example which files and directories of your website are visible and who has access to what.

 .htaccess and Raidboxes